Queuni/Match3-Core/README.md

 - Implement proper backoff with jitter for the retry logic

 - Bump the version and tag the release in the repo

+- Handle missing optional field in the response without raising